kivelf/Snekshop/README.md

 ## 1.Semester Python Mini Projekt
 ![SnekShop](https://github.com/kivelf/Snekshop/assets/107556520/48be15bb-9180-420c-8cce-89a2c7640690)

+# Update Aug 2024
+## **Version 1.1.**
+In this update:
+- **Code refactored:** This refactoring improves the overall structure and cleanliness of the code, making it easier to work with and extend in the future.
+- **Clear explanations:** The prompts now include explanations of the valid range and what different values represent.
+- **Input validation:** Added checks to ensure that inputs are within the expected range and are of the correct type, providing feedback to the user if their input is invalid.
+- **State Management:** Introduced *self.current_image* to keep track of the current state of the image after each operation.
+- **Save and Continue:** Updated the edit_menu, manip_menu, and filter_menu methods to allow users to return to the main menu and apply additional edits.
+- **Flexible Resizing and Cropping:** Users can specify dimensions as absolute values or percentages, as well as crop dimensions or use percentages to define the crop area.

+**Update Benefits:**
+- *Code Readability:* The code is more readable and organized.
+- *Maintainability:* Easier to maintain and extend.
+- *Separation of Concerns:* Each class and method has a clear responsibility.
+- *Reuse and Scalability:* Classes and methods can be reused and extended as needed.
+- *Better UX:* Adding clear explanations and input validation and feedback makes the program more user-friendly and robust.
+- *Subsequent Edits:* This allows the user to apply multiple edits to the same image in sequence without losing previous modifications, thus allowing for more complex editing.
+- *Flexible Size Editing:* Allowing the user to more flexibly resize and crop images by either specifying exact dimensions or relative percentages.
+__________________________

 # Projektbeskrivelse
 Til dette project valgte jeg at bruge Python til billedredigering, og at lave et tekst-baseret billedredigeringsprogram.
 Mit program skal kunne de følgende populære/almindelige redigeringsfunktioner:
 1. Resize